jackdewinter/pymarkdown/docs/rules/rule_md012.md

 ## Reasoning

+### Simplicity

-The primary reason for enabling this rule is that, with the exception of an Indented Code Block element or a Fenced Code Block element, blank lines in the Markdown document do not alter the rendering of the document as HTML.
+The primary reason for enabling this rule is that, except for an Indented Code Block element or a Fenced Code Block element, blank lines in the Markdown document do not alter the rendering of the document as HTML.
 Except in Code Block elements, blank lines only serve as delimiters between one element and any following element.
-Therefore, replacing multiple blank lines with a single blank line provides equivalent functionality in those non-Code Block scenarios.
+Therefore, replacing multiple blank lines with a single blank line supplies equivalent functionality in those non-Code Block scenarios.

 ## Examples